trustedanalytics/h2o-scoring-engine-base/README.md

 git checkout edf7681e
 mvn clean install
 ```
+You'll also need to ensure that your model is named such that it is a valid
+Java class name.
+For example, use underscores (_) rather than hyphens (-).

 ## Building scoring engine
 To build `h2o-scoring-engine-base`, run the following command from the project root directory: